OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/11-seven-segment-display.md

 Run `crontab -e` to edit the file that contains cron commands and schedules to run them, and add this line to the end of the file:

-// TODO: test and complete this code
+// TODO: figure out how to print just the hours and minutes in 24 hour.
+// TODO: figure out how to run that with cron

 ```
 * * * * * echo <DATE> > /dev/ttyS1